banglahouse/universities_app/README.md

 To run this app

-First install all dependencies using command promopt inside project directory and run this command:
+First install all dependencies using command prompt inside project directory and run this command:

 npm install